geshna/keep-up/README.md

 ## What it does

 Key Features:
--Habit-Tracking: Each time they perform a habit, the user is able to log their progress and ‘KeepUp’ will display the trends/history of the habit.
+* Habit-Tracking: Each time they perform a habit, the user is able to log their progress and ‘KeepUp’ will display the trends/history of the habit.
--Streaks with Friends: “Snap Chat”-esque streaks!
+* Streaks with Friends: “Snap Chat”-esque streaks!
 Users are able to start a healthy habit streak with a friend.
 Each day both friends perform a habit, the streak is updated to reflect the number of continuous days, encouraging users to keep up with their healthy habits!
--Challenge Forum: A forum page where users can propose healthy-habit challenges for their friends to accept.
+* Challenge Forum: A forum page where users can propose healthy-habit challenges for their friends to accept.

 ## How we built it